 - The reason for selecting the sealed bid method.

 - An estimate of the potential purchase price.

-- A copy of the IFB.
+- A copy of the IFB/RFB.

 - Bids received.

 - Determination of the responsibility of the bidder.

 - Why the provider was selected.

 - Copy of the award document.

-IFB versus RFP
+IFB/RFB versus RFP

-The IFB is used when there is a clear understanding of the project requirements, scope of work and technical specifications.
+The IFB/RFB is used when there is a clear understanding of the project requirements, scope of work and technical specifications.
 The Request for Proposal (RFP) is used in cases where the specific requirements and technical specifications of a project are of a functional nature or unclear.
 The RFP then provides a guideline for potential proposers to use in preparing a bid/proposal.

-Competitive Proposals (RFP) - This method shall be used for procurements in excess of \$250,000 when the nature of the goods or services to be acquired cannot be defined as required by the sealed bid method; and specifically, when factors other than price are important in the selection decision.
+Competitive Proposals (RFP) - This method shall be used for procurements in excess of \$250,000 when the nature of the goods or services to be acquired cannot be defined as required by the sealed bid method; specifically, when factors other than price are important in the selection decision.
 Competitive proposals shall be managed through a RFP process with the objective to offer a fixed-price or cost-reimbursement type of contract.

-The RFP must indicate the scope of work, the deadline for receipt of proposals and the appeals process.
-The RFP will be made available on the City's Business Assistance Virtual Network (LABAVN).
-A bidders' conference will be held to allow interested parties to have any questions answered.
+The RFP must indicate the scope of work, the deadline for receipt of proposals, and the appeals process.
+The RFP will be made available on the City's Regional Alliance Marketplace for Procurement (RAMP) at RAMPLA.org.
+A bidders' conference will be held to present the RFP to interested parties.
 Bidders are required to submit their proposals to a specified location by a specified date and time.
 Each RFP is reviewed and evaluated as to the merits of the proposal.
 This review includes a cost reasonableness analysis.
 There should be a documented methodology for technical evaluation of each proposal.
 Careful documentation of the successful bidder selection should be maintained for reference.
-A public notice of intent to award is issued, and followed by the award, and the execution of the contract.
+A public notice of intent to award is issued, followed by the award and the execution of the contract.
 If only one proposal is obtained and that proposal is deemed to be responsible, then the noncompetitive or sole source process may be used.